The Performance Imperative in Financial Reporting

 Selective Indexing for Financial Dimensions

 Financial systems often include dimension tables with dozens of attributes, but strategic indexing should focus on query patterns.
-Index dimension attributes used in filters and joins, avoid indexing rarely-queried attributes, and consider filtered indexes for attributes with highly skewed distributions.
+It’s best to index dimension attributes used in filters and joins, avoid indexing rarely-queried attributes, and consider filtered indexes for attributes with highly skewed distributions.

 Temporal Indexing Patterns

-Financial reporting frequently involves time-based analysis, requiring specialized indexing approaches.
-Create period-specific indexes for current fiscal periods, implement partitioning by time periods where supported, and consider clustered indexes on date/period columns for fact tables.
+Financial reporting frequently involves time-based analysis, which means it requires specialized indexing approaches.
+You’ll want to create period-specific indexes for current fiscal periods, implement partitioning by time periods where supported, and consider clustered indexes on date/period columns for fact tables.

 Query Structure Optimization